PennyLaneAI/pennylane/doc/introduction/circuits.rst

 Parameter Broadcasting in QNodes
 --------------------------------

-Some :class:`~.pennylane.QNode` circuits support the execution at multiple parameters
+Depending on the quantum operations used, a :class:`~.pennylane.QNode` may support execution at multiple parameters simultaneously:
-simultaneously:

 >>> x = np.array([0.543, 1.234])
 >>> result = circuit(x)
 >>> result
 tensor([0.85616242, 0.33046511], requires_grad=True)

+Note that we are passing in a 1-dimensional array of parameters to the `circuit()` QNode defined above, which takes a single parameter and returns a single expectation value.
+As the input is now an array, the output is also an array, with each element the expectation value of the corresponding input element.

 This is called *parameter broadcasting* (as for, say, NumPy functions executed along an axis) or *parameter batching* (as in the application of a function to a *batch* of parameters in